top of page

 We don’t have medical answers for the wacky heart rate.
 A vascular surgeon told us the two are not related.
 But I have an explanation.

 I believe God arranged these circumstances to bring my son to the hospital so the clot would be discovered, probably saving his life.
 And God had another purpose.
-The health scare brought my son closer to God and awakened him to the truth that the Lord is his sustainer.
+The health scare brought my son closer to God and awakened him to the truth that the Lord is his Sustainer.
 (Hebrews 1:3).
 To sustain means to impart protection, strength, encouragement, and comfort.
 God furnished these provisions for him.

 And for his mom.